IgorSwatowski/Private-portfolio-website/README.md

 # Private-portfolio-website
 Demo: https://infallible-curran-64c0e8.netlify.app/

-# Technologies used
+# Technologies and tools used
+- HTML5,
+- CSS3 & SCSS,
+- JavaScript,
+- Webpack,
+- WOW.js library

+# Description about project
-Portfolio was created in HTML5, CSS3, Javascript.
-The site was previously designed in Figma and then implemented.This is my newer and better version of the portfolio then older version.
+The site was previously designed in Figma and then implemented.
+This is my newer and better version of the portfolio then older version.